PRIVACY & COOKIES NOTICE

 Fulfilment of a contract with you or precontractual measures taken at your request (Art.
 6 (1) (b) GDPR), in order to make the Site available, maintain it and improve it with the particular aim of allowing you to:

 - Create an account on the Site then manage it;

 - Access the Site, in particular the Open Database;

-- When selecting an “Entrepreneur” Profile, you are identifying and promoting yourself.
-This means that any user registered on the Site can access your personal data, which you agreed to share via the Site (see the “Recipients of personal data” section [firstname.lastname@example.org]) and use it for building a network of female entrepreneurs;
+- Identify and value you when you have chosen the “Entrepreneur” Profile, which implies the possibility for any user registered on the Site to access the personal data that you have agreed to share via the Site (see the “Recipients of personal data” section) and to use it to strengthen the network of women entrepreneurs;

 Legitimate interests, in order to: (Art.
 6 (1) (f) GDPR):

 - Ensure the security of our Site and its users and the compliance with our Terms & Conditions of Use;